Trahiega/the-dukes-game1/docs/Session Notes/Session-5.md

 In-game day count: Day 12 to Day 13

 ## Session Summary
+We quickly leave Quick Rhett's house, the map now in our possession and head back to the inn to rest.
+After some shopping in the morning, we head out of town in the nick of time as Vorian has escaped her bonds and has brought the Keepers to find us.
+On our way back through Bandit's Way a group of knights of mixed livery pass by us.

+## Log
-In the basement under Quick Ret's house, after fighting Vorian & Randall who guarding the map
+D12: In the basement under Quick Ret's house, after fighting Vorian & Randall who guarding the map
 - Took 3 handfuls of questionable herbs, probably poisonous
 - Shed & Skorris tie up Vorian in the basement
 	- Eachann thought we shoudl kill her but after the party talked it out we decided not to.